Danialmohebbi/Task-Manager/README.md

 # 🎓 Student Task Manager

-A Windows Forms (WinForms) application built with C# for students to manage academic and personal tasks.
+A Windows Forms (WinForms) application built with C# for students to manage any tasks.
 Includes authentication, task filtering, PostgreSQL integration via AWS, and email-based password recovery.

 ---